xgirma/aries-flutter-challenge/README.md

 ## Objective

-Design and implement a front-end for options strategy risk and reward analysis using Flutter.
+Design and implement an iOS & Android front-end for options strategy risk and reward analysis using Flutter.

 ## Brief